mwyvr/rid/README.md

 [1] For more information on fastrand (wyrand) see: https://github.com/wangyi-fudan/wyhash and [Go's sources for runtime/stubs.go](https://cs.opensource.google/go/go/+/master:src/runtime/stubs.go;bpv=1;bpt=1?q=fastrand&ss=go%2Fgo:src%2Fruntime%2F).

-Unique enough for your use case?
-Run [eval/uniqcheck/main.go](eval/uniqcheck/main.go) with various values, or, at the command line, produce 10,000,000 and use OS utilities to check:
+To satify whether rid.IDs are unique enough for your use case, run [eval/uniqcheck/main.go](eval/uniqcheck/main.go) with various values for number of go routines and iterations, or, at the command line, produce 10,000,000 IDs and use OS utilities to check:

     rid -c 10000000 | sort | uniq -d
     // None output